RoarBoil/LuminRX/README.md

 # Embrace
-Predicting the effect of mutations on clinical drug response
+Predicting the effect of mutations on clinical drug response and pathogenicity using multi-task learning

 <p align="center"><img width="100%" src="images/Figure 1.png" /></p>